VShopApp/docs/docs/Troubleshooting/Access_Denied.md

 ## Check DNS & VPN settings
 **The following should be disabled:**<br/>

-- Public DNS (like Cloudflare 1.1.1.1) also apps like Cloudflare WARP<br/>
+- Public DNS (like Cloudflare 1.1.1.1) also apps like Cloudflare WARP
 - VPN (of all public services, like NordVPN)

 VPN should always be disabled, because Cloudflare detects them most of the time.<br/>